toknapp/workshop-3hr-wallet/README.md

 ## Step 5 -- Clientele API, echo

 If you take a look at the `app.post('/login', ...)` function, you will see that we use the connection object `UpvestClienteleAPI` for the `clientele` API.
-We verify the authentication for the API key works by requesting the API to echo back our payload `foobar` which we send as data.
+We verify the authentication for the API key works correctly by requesting the API to echo back our payload `foobar` which we send as data.
 The echoing request happens via the `echo` method.

 If we get a successful echo response from the API, we can be sure that the authentication is correct.